chromatic-solfege/chromadoc/readme.md

-Chromatic-Solfege Documentation Toolkit
+Chromadoc
 =======================================

 ## Introduction

-This toolkit contains a set of programs for writing documentation with a new musical notation which is named _Chromatic-Solfege_.
+Chromadoc is a documentation toolkit for Chromatic-Solfege.
+This toolkit contains a set of programs to help writing documents consists the new musical notation.
+For further information about Chromatic-Solfege, see [An Introduction to  Chromatic-Solfege](./an-introduction-to-chromatic-solfege/).

-Chromatic-Solfege is an extension of traditional solfege system.
-As Solfege is generally known as *"do re mi"*, the traditional solfege is using name system which is based on the diatonic scale.
-On the other hand, Chromatic-Solfege is based on the twelve-tone chromatic scale.
-That is, every tone in the Chromatic-Solfege are independently named as *"do di re ri me mi fa ..."*.

 This toolkit helps to write documents which contains Chromatic-Solfege notation.
 With this toolkit, the notation which is written by the